 - Wilmer McLean was the owner of the farm that the Civil War battle know as The First Battle of Bull Run took place on.
 After the Confederates commandeered his house for a headquarters his kitchen was destroyed by a Union cannon ball.
 After the battle Wilmer decided to move to protect his family and because the proximity of the Union Army was making business difficult for him.
 He moved near the Appatomattox court house.
 Robert E. Lee officially surrendered to union general Ulysses S. Grant in Wilmer's parlor.
 After the signing of the surrender, members of the Army looted all his furniture for souvenirs.

 - On August 6th, 1945, Tsutomu Yamaguchi was staying in Hiroshima for a business trip.
 The first bomb fell no more than 3 km away from where he stood, but the next day he returned to his home in Nagasaki for medical treatment.
-According to his account, he was describing the devastation at Hiroshima to a disbelieving doctor...and then the second bomb fell and destroyed Nagasaki.
+According to his account, he was describing the devastation at Hiroshima to a disbelieving boss...and then the second bomb fell and destroyed Nagasaki.
 He lived until 2010 at age 93.

 - In 2008, a sixteen-year-old cheerleader from Silsbee High in Texas was sexually assaulted by a football star at the school.
 While the attacker was initially charged, he admitted to misdemeanor assault and served no jail time, instead ending up with a fine, community service and mandatory anger management classes.
 Silsbee did not suspend or expel him, even continued to allow him to play on the team, whilst telling the girl that she should keep a low profile and avoid attending school-related social events.
 After being advised by her counselors not to give up on activities she loved, she continued to cheer.
 At a game in 2009, she remained silent during his free throw, understandably refusing to gleefully chant "put it in!" at her attacker...which got her kicked off the squad.
 She and her family sued the school for violating her free speech rights, a case which was denied earlier this year on the grounds of being a frivolous lawsuit.
 Her family is now being ordered to pay $45,000 in legal fees.